SAT Test Prep Guide – How to prepare efficiently?

 Who needs to take the SAT test

 Generally, students who want to enroll in an undergraduate program in the United States are required to take the SAT.
-Although more and more U.S. universities are making SAT an option, previous records have shown that students who submit SAT with a high score are still favored.
+Although more and more U.S. universities are making SAT optional, previous records have shown that students who submit SAT with a high score are still favored.
 On the other hand, it is a requirement of some other U.S. universities that students submit their SAT scores as proof of academic ability.

+How to prepare for the SAT?
 Generally, students need to take the Reasoning Test, and whether to take the Subject Test depends on the requirements of the school program and the individual situation of the student.
 The score a student can get largely depends on how much time is invested in the SAT test prep.

-• How many times can you take the SAT exam?
+How many times can you take the SAT exam?

-• Make a time plan
+Make a time plan

 If the first test score is satisfactory, you can devote your follow-up time and energy to preparing for other tests or writing your personal statement.
 If the test score is not satisfactory, you can also have enough time to take the second test.
 Generally speaking, the number of standardized test sessions in summer is relatively small, but at this time students will have a lot of free time due to the summer vacation.
 This situation makes the summer exam dates extremely sought-after.